-From time to time, payouts on maturity and surrender may be more or less than the targeted proportion of Asset Share as the result of a smoothing process and also to create a smoother progression of rates across policy duration.
+From time to time, payouts on maturity and surrender may be more or less than the targeted proportion of Asset Share as the result of a smoothing process.
 The smoothing process will be managed so that the cost of smoothing to the Sub-Fund is broadly neutral over time.